 Many personal trainers don’t cover themselves for Personal Accident and Loss of Earnings, and just take out Public Liability cover.
 But what would you do if you were injured and unable to work?

 We know how damaging being injured can be as a PT, especially for those that are self-employed, so you can take out Loss of Earnings cover with all our PT policies.
 This allows you to receive a weekly compensation allowance, should you be injured whilst working out or coaching, up to a maximum period of 52 weeks.

 Personal Accident covers a variety of injuries from big to small: Permanent Disablement, Loss of Sight, Loss of Limbs, Physio Cover, Broken Bones, Hospitalisation, Emergency Dental and even Death.

 Eric is a fully qualified personal trainer and works in a busy gym.
-His day-to-day routine is made up of both one-to-one sessions with private clients, and taking larger classes like spin and body pump.
+His day-to-day routine is made up of both one-to-one sessions with private clients and taking larger classes like indoor cycling classes and body pump.
 Recently, Eric was in the middle of a one-to-one session with a client on the treadmills.
 As he stepped off the treadmill, his foot landed awkwardly and he went over on his ankle badly.

 An X-ray that revealed he had a chronic ankle sprain that would leave him out of action, and work, for between 8 and 12 weeks.

 Luckily, Eric had both Personal Accident and Loss of Earnings cover on his policy.
 Thanks to this, he benefited from non-national health physio treatment, plus a weekly allowance for the weeks he was unable to work.